darinbunker/HomePiSecurity/INSTALL.md

     * Execute: `sudo git clone https://github.com/darinbunker/HomePiSecurity.git`
 1. Execute the install script
   * Execute: `sudo sh /apps/HomePiSecurity/install_script.sh`
-    * Optionally, you can provide a password to be used for the MySQL installation
+    * Optionally, you can provide a unique password to be used for the MySQL installation (default password is "TheMySQLPass!")
       * `sudo sh /apps/HomePiSecurity/install_script.sh MyPassword`
+    * Approximate install time is between 20-30 minutes
 1. Obtain settings values:
   * To use SMS you will need to create an account from Twilio and get the following:
     * Account_SID